SkyBlueRW/SkyBlueRW.github.io/_posts/2024-04-30-frequentist-factor-zoo.md

 ### Introduction <a name="introduction"></a>

-It is a familiar story, that one read into a new paper detailing about a new anomaly that can predict the cross sectional stock return.
+It's really not a rare situation in investment research, that one read into a new paper detailing about a new anomaly that can predict the cross sectional stock return.
 You try to replicate it and enhance it in terms of a alpha signal with the arsenal of all kinds of modification.
 While it does not work out of sample in a paper trading despite the amazing performance delivered historically.
 What's wrong?

 actually, there are hundreds of factors claim to predict cross-section stock return.
 A lot of times, (quantitative) investors would have trading signal